-- Demonstrate skills and abilities and appropriately apply knowledge to chemical dependency counseling settings and situations. - Acquire sufficient hours of experience in the twelve core counseling functions as required by California certification agencies in the context of a field work placement. - Demonstrate communication skills (verbal, non-verbal, and written) the ensure that they can work effectively with clients and other professionals in diverse communities. - 4.
+- 1. Demonstrate skills and abilities and appropriately apply knowledge to chemical dependency counseling settings and situations. - Acquire sufficient hours of experience in the twelve core counseling functions as required by California certification agencies in the context of a field work placement. - Demonstrate communication skills (verbal, non-verbal, and written) the ensure that they can work effectively with clients and other professionals in diverse communities. - 4.
 Understand and demonstrate ethical behavior in a variety of challenging and diverse environments and situations. - Display an appreciation and respect for people from diverse backgrounds, including, but not limited to, cultural elements, gender, race/ethnicity, sexual orientation/identification, religion, ability/disability, and socio-economic status.

-REQUIRE D COURSES UNITS

-HUSEV 11 Working with Diverse Communities 3

-HUSEV 20 Introduction to Chemical Dependency Studies 3

-HUSEV 21 Introduction to Physiological and

-Psychological Effects of Drug Abuse 3

-HUSEV 22 Development and Progression of Addictive Patterns of Beh avior3

-HUSEV 23 Legal and Ethical Aspects of Human Services.
-3

-HUSEV 24 Introduction to Case Management 3

-HUSEV 25 Basic Chemical Dependency Counseling 3

-HUSEV 28 Skills and Techniques of Group Counseling 3

-HUSEV 40 Family and Addiction 3

-HUSEV 41 Co-Occurring Disorders 3

-HUSEV 44 Chemical Dependency Internship Seminar 2.5

-HUSEV 45 Supervised Chemical Dependency Internship 3.5-4.5

-TOTAL U NITS REQUIRED FOR DEGREE MAJOR 36-37
+REQUIRE COURSES UNITS HUSEV 11 Working with Diverse Communities 3 HUSEV 20 Introduction to Chemical Dependency Studies 3 HUSEV 21 Introduction to Physiological and Psychological Effects of Drug Abuse 3 HUSEV 22 Development and Progression of Addictive Patterns of Behavior avior 3 HUSEV 23 Legal and Ethical Aspects of Human Services 3 HUSEV 24 Introduction to Case Management 3 HUSEV 25 Basic Chemical Dependency Counseling HUSEV 28 Skills and Techniques of Group Counseling 3 HUSEV 40 Family and Addiction HUSEV 41 Co-Occurring Disorders 3 HUSEV 44 Chemical Dependency Internship Seminar 2.5 HUSEV 45 Supervised Chemical Dependency Internship 3.5-4.5 TOTAL LI NITS DECLIDED FOR DECREE MA IOD 26.27